weixian-zhang/eZoo-on-Microservices/README.md

 # eZoo-on-Microservices
-eZoo a fictitious Zoo management system aims to demonstrates how to implement Microservices affiliated frameworks, polyglot languages, tech-stacks, cross-cutting non-functional requirements and good tactics of all sorts
+eZoo a fictitious Zoo management system aims to demonstrates how to implement a set of Microservices opinionated frameworks, different programming languages, tech-stacks, cross-cutting concerns and good tactics.

 ### End State Architecture